How to Plan the Best Trip to Tongatapu

 Luxury Accommodation on Tongatapu

-Tongatapu offers a small selection of upmarket boutique lodges, as well as four-star resorts and hotels.
-See some of your most luxurious options in the 9 Best Luxury Accommodations on Tongatapu.
+Tongatapu doesn’t exactly do “luxury” accommodation but offers a tiny selection of more upscale boutique lodges, an international-style hotel and a couple of resorts.
+See some of your most luxurious options in the 5 Best Luxury Accommodations on Tongatapu.

 Adults-Only Holidays on Tongatapu

 The adults-only getaway is becoming more and more popular in the South Pacific, and it’s catching on here on Tongatapu.
 In the city of Nuku’alofa, some of the boutique lodges and homestays are making themselves exclusive to adults, while many of the adventure and cultural activities are certainly more aimed toward the grown-up crowd.
 Get more advice in The Adults-Only Guide to Tongatapu.

 - Surf the epic reef breaks at Ha’atafu Beach

 - Indulge in a relaxing island spa treatment